marymafa/marymafa.github.io/_posts/2017-07-27-Research_turing.md

 Turing

-Alen turing was an computer scientist
+Alen turing was an computer scientist.

-He worked for gorvernment codes and cypherand turing was named after Alen
+He worked for gorvernment codes and cypherand turing was named after Alen.

-It is used as an introduction to programming
+It is used as an introduction to programming.

-Turing avoids semicolons and braces
+Turing avoids semicolons and braces.

 They introduced types of turing:

-1-Object-oriented turing: can turn programming language and  a replacement for  turing  plus 2-Turing plus: extent turing with  concurrent , exception hadling and so on
+1-Object-oriented turing: can turn programming language and  a replacement for  turing  plus.

-               also you can write table of content,and based on the turing  TPL
+2-Turing plus: extent turing with  concurrent , exception hadling and so on. it also allow you to write table of content,and based on the turing  TPL.